cacttus/laserwing/README.md

 [Play The Game](http://www.metalmario.net/laserwing?ssaa=4)

 ***Notes***
-The game has been tested on Desktop and Oculus.
+The game has been tested in Chrome on Windows and the Oculus Quest.
 The system is written in TypeScript using THREE.js and also runs in Desktop.

 ## How to Run